Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the input schema already documents both parameters (old_id and new_id) adequately.
-The description adds no additional meaning beyond implying these IDs refer to memories, which is already clear from the schema.
-This meets the baseline for high schema coverage.
+Schema description coverage is 100%, so the schema already documents both parameters ('old_id' and 'new_id').
+The description adds no additional meaning beyond what the schema provides, such as format details or constraints, meeting the baseline for high schema coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.